PX4/PX4-user_guide/en/flight_modes/return.md

 A fixed-wing aircraft behaves the same as a multicopter on the return trip (respecting the same parameters).
 The only difference is that on arrival the vehicle will, by default, circle above the home position rather than hover/land.
 If [RTL_LAND_DELAY](#RTL_LAND_DELAY) is set to -1 the vehicle will land as described in the topic: [Landing (Fixed Wing)](../flying/fixed_wing_landing.md).

-The following additional parameters affect RTL on fixed wing:
+The following additional parameters affect return mode on fixed wing:

 Parameter | Description
 --- | ---